Testing new coffee beans? I reach for a pour-over coffee dripper.

 As mentioned previously, pour-over coffee is a “middle-of-the-road” affair.
 This also applies to grind size, which depending on the coffee grinder should usually lie on the golden mean.
 On a scale from 1 to 10, you’re looking at a setting of around 5 to 6.

 The grind size has a significant influence on the flow rate.
 This in turn determines how long or short the coffee grinds are extracted for.
 The finer you grind the beans, the slower and more intense the extraction will be.
 This can quickly lead to an imbalance.
-Generally speaking, pour-over coffee has a tendency to then become too sour or too bitter.
+Generally speaking, pour-over coffee has a tendency to then become too sour or too bitter with a finer grind.

-Most roasters and experts calculate dosage in ‘cups’.
-With a cup size of 120 milliliters (4 fl oz), you’ll need 8 to 12 grams of coffee (0.3-0.4 oz).
-This, in fact, also corresponds to the old “one spoon per cup” dosage formula – whereby a typical coffee scoop usually holds 8 grams (0.3 oz).
+Most roasters and experts calculate dosage in “cups.”
+With a cup size of 4 ounces (120 milliliters), you’ll need 8 to 12 grams of coffee.
+This, in fact, also corresponds to the old “one spoon per cup” dosage formula – whereby a typical coffee scoop usually holds 8 grams.

-With a 4×1-cup filter like the Hario V60, the dosage lies at between 30 and 38 grams per 500 milliliters (1.0-1.3 oz per 16.9 fl oz).
-These figures are deliberately inaccurate because you’ll need to recalculate them each time, depending on the roast you’re using and the desired contact or throughput time.
+With a 4×1-cup filter like the Hario V60, the dosage lies at between 30 and 38 grams per 17 ounces (500 milliliters).
+These figures are deliberately inaccurate because you’ll need to recalculate them each time, depending on the roast you’re using and the desired contact or extraction time.

 Preparing the Paper Filter